-Copyright: © 2025 by the authors.
-Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/ licenses/by/4.0/). on SMIs has emphasized the benefits, including better brand awareness [12], effective consumer engagement [13], and higher sales conversions [2].
-Literature also suggests that SMIs influence consumer purchasing intentions [7,14,15].
+As content creators with huge followings on social media platforms, SMIs offer brands a strategic opportunity to reach a broad audience [5,11].
+A growing body of research on SMIs has emphasized the benefits, including better brand awareness [12], effective consumer engagement [13], and higher sales conversions [2].
+The literature also shows that SMIs influence consumer purchase intentions [7,14,15].
 While robust evidence from recent meta-analyses found a significant impact of SMIs on purchase intention [13], translating intention into actual sales requires further research.
-Relatively limited studies assess the conversion of purchase intentions into actual purchases [16,17].
-This gap between intention and actual behavior is a significant challenge.
+Relatively limited studies assess the conversion of purchase intentions to actual purchases [16,17].
+This gap between intention and actual behaviour is a significant challenge.
 Moreover, research suggests a positive correlation between trust in an SMI and purchase intention [15,18].
 However, there are instances where trust in SMIs does not influence purchase intention and actual purchase [19].